Beyond-jQuery/book/README.md

 ### How can I get a copy?

-Many places, such as Amazon.com, Barnes & Noble, and Apress.com.
-Beyond jQuery is currently available for pre-order on [Amazon][amazon].
+Many places, such as Amazon.com and Barnes & Noble.
+Beyond jQuery is currently available for purchase on [Amazon][amazon].

 ### How long is this book?